Colonel John Wheeler Middle School

 A person is tardy if they are not entirely in their seat when class begins.
 Be mindful of the clock in the room.

 ALL OTHER SCHOOL RULES APPLY.
-IF YOU HAVE TO ASK, CHECK YOUR AGENDA BOOK.

 Band is a co-curricular activity, which include class work and after-school activities.
 Musical achievement is the primary element in grading and performances allow us the opportunity to demonstrate the result of a disciplined course of study and evaluate our progress.
 Academic grades are earned each nine weeks through daily classroom performance, completion of classroom activities, testing of instrumental materials, and participation in performances.